-4.2.4 EH FRAME sections
+4.2.4 EH_FRAME sections

-The call frame information needed for unwinding the stack is output in an ELF section(s) of type SHT\AMD64\UNWIND.
-In the simplest case there will be one such section per object file and it will be named .eh\frame.
-An .eh\frame section consists of one or more subsections.
+The call frame information needed for unwinding the stack is output into one or more ELF sections of type SHT_X86_64_UNWIND.
+In the simplest case there will be one such section per object file and it will be named .eh_frame.
+An .eh_frame section consists of one or more subsections.
 Each subsection contains a CIE (Common Information Entry) followed by varying number of FDEs (Frame Descriptor Entry).
 A FDE corresponds to an explicit or compiler generated function in a compilation unit, all FDEs can access the CIE that begins their subsection for data.
 If the code for a function is not one contiguous block, there will be a separate FDE for each contiguous sub-piece.